raspberrypilearning/flappy-astronaut/worksheet.md

 # Flappy Astronaut

 While astronauts are kept pretty busy while on the ISS, they still need to grab a few minutes of relaxation time every now and then.
-As there are two Raspberry Pis with Sense HATs up there with them, a little game of Flappy Astronaut would be the perfect way to unwind after a hard day's work in zero gravity.
+There are two Raspberry Pis with Sense HATs up there with them, so a little game of Flappy Astronaut would be the perfect way to unwind after a hard day's work in zero gravity.

 ## Setting up the Sense HAT

-1. To begin with you'll need to open IDLE3 by clicking on the **Main Menu**, **Programming** and selecting **Python 3**.
+1. To begin with you'll need to open IDLE3 by clicking on **Main Menu**, **Programming**, and selecting **Python 3**.
 Alternatively, you could use the [Trinket.io](https://trinket.io/) for the first part of the resource, or the [Desktop Sense HAT Emulator](https://www.raspberrypi.org/blog/desktop-sense-hat-emulator/).

 1. Now create a new text file to write your code in `File>New File`.

-1. You're going to need to import some modules from the `sense_hat` package to get going, so write the following three lines into your text file that will enable access to the Sense HAT and clear the LED matrix.
+1. You're going to need to import some modules from the `sense_hat` package to get going, so write the following three lines into your text file to enable access to the Sense HAT and clear the LED matrix.

 	```python
 	from sense_hat import SenseHat